Mark Ghosh has actively participated in defining and testing it and now, after its beta run, we’ve made our first public release.

 We have a pool of professional translators who can translate blogs and entire websites between most languages.

-If you’ve already got your own translators, you can assign the translation to them and still use our system.
+If you’ve already got your own translators, you can assign the translation to them and still use our system (by marshaun).
 You’ll get all the automation our system provides.